How to Make Simple Cheeseboards Using Goat Cheese

 A basic cheeseboard is quick and easy to put together, making it perfect for small get-togethers or as a last-minute dish.
 Keeping it basic doesn’t mean you can’t have some fun.

-- Pairings: Fresh apple slices, almond-stuffed olives.
+- Pairings: Fresh apple slices, olives.

 The Festive